The Florida teen who was 'infatuated' with Columbine and made threats as she went to Colorado is now dead

 On April 20, 1999, two students killed 12 of their schoolmates and a teacher in a mass shooting at the high school in the town of Littleton -- about 10 miles from Denver.

-Jefferson County Sheriff Jeff Shrader said this week's potential threat of violence adds more pain to a community still grieving.
+Sheriff Shrader said this week's potential threat of violence adds more pain to a community still grieving.

 "I know that this opens a wound, especially on an anniversary week, for those families who were most deeply impacted by this," he said.